How to Filter Events in the Calendar Widget with the Date Range Filter

 Also, you’re able to filter your events, so it will be easy to find the needed one just in a few clicks.

 This tutorial will teach you how to filter the events from the dynamic calendar.
-Note, that you will need JetEngine plugin to create a calendar.
-Now, let’s dive into the process!
+Note that you will need the JetEngine plugin to create a calendar.
+Now, let’s dive into the process.

 Then, select Date Range from the Filter Type dropdown, and choose Filter by Meta Date option.
 If you want to showcase the publication date, then you need to choose the Post Date.

 In my case, I choose the Meta Date.
 Then, in the Query Variable field, you’ll need to paste the field key from the Custom Field.
 You can find the key in the Custom Post Type that you’ve created before.